WebVella/WebVella.Npgsql.Extensions/README.md

 #### Create an instance of IWvDbService

-First case is using directly provided connection string argument
+You can provide sql connection string as argument
 ```csharp
 using Microsoft.Extensions.Configuration;
 using WebVella.Npgsql.Extensions;